 Mares Avanti Tre

 The smaller fins from the Mares Plana range.
 The Tre blades are slightly larger than the HP's and are popular with smaller players and those that can't get their hands on the Quattro's.

 Closed-foot version of the Reaction fins, the buckle-up version has met with full approval from divers.

 The frame is moulded in three different materials, according to the Cressi patented system that guarantees surprisingly smooth and powerful kicking.

 The blade is rather long, and has a differentiated thickness - thicker at the front end of the foot, it gets progressively thinner towards the end of the blade.

-Apparently they ceased production in 2002 due to new dioxine emissions laws introduced in Italy, therefore you will only find them second hand.
-They are still a muched loved fin across the clubs, nimble and reliable they seem to last forever.
-If you ever find a pair then snap them up, wear them and feel the envy of the other players!.
+Apparently, they ceased production in 2002 due to new dioxine emissions laws introduced in Italy, therefore you will only find them second hand.
+They are still a much loved fin across the clubs, nimble and reliable they seem to last forever.
+If you ever find a pair then snap them up, wear them and feel the nostalgia.